Recommends: Top 15 Films to Enjoy this Halloween

 Hour of the Wolf (Dir.
 Ingmar Bergman, 1968)

 Bergman was known for a lot of things; a long career, infidelity involving multiple leading ladies, intensely wordy dramas.
 But he was not known for Horror.
 Not in the traditional sense, that is.
 Existentialism, psychological torment, death, faith (with all it's persecutions) and illusion have all played significant roles in his filmography.
 So one could argue that much of his work is Horror on a personal level.
 And Hour of the Wolf, one of the entries in Bergman's unofficial Fårö trilogy, encapsulates many of those themes.
-Only this time, Bergman draws his influence form the work of Carl Theodor Dreyer and German Expressionism to tell a bizarre, disjointed story of an artist (The late, great Max von Sydow) and his pregnant wife (the wonderful Liv Ullman, carrying the illegitimate child of her director).
+Only this time, Bergman draws his influence from the work of Carl Theodor Dreyer and German Expressionism to tell a bizarre, disjointed story of an artist (The late, great Max von Sydow) and his pregnant wife (the wonderful Liv Ullman, carrying the illegitimate child of her director).
 As though being interviewed, the wife recounts her husbands descent into madness on their isolated island, as he struggles with insomnia and nightmarish visons whilst also being plagued by their strange neighbours.
 It fast became one of my favourite Bergman films, powerful performances and impressive storytelling blowing me away through out.
 Certainly worth the time for some descension into madness.

 - For other strikingly atmospheric work by Sweden's greatest director, check out: The Magician (1958), The Virgin Spring (1960) and Persona (1966)